HipGraph/iSpLib/README.md

 # Acknowledgements

 *This work has been funded by grants from the National Science Foundation, including the ICICLE AI Institute (OAC 2112606)*

+We extend our appreciation to the PyTorch_Sparse community for open-sourcing their project.
+Our project has significantly benefited from their coding style and implementation.